Best Albums of 2012 List, Part 2

 Editors Note: To close out our 2012 blog entries, we thought that we’d ask our resident bloggers to share some words on their favorite albums of 2012.
-There is quite a vast array of musical styles in these lists, which is pretty neat, and show’s the range of interests in our team of bloggers.
-Now, without further ado, here’s our second Best Albums of 2012 entry.
+There is quite a vast array of musical styles in these lists, which is pretty neat and shows the range of interests in our team of bloggers.
+Now, without further ado, here’s our second entry for the Best Albums of 2012.

 Having said that, here are my favorite albums of 2012:

 5. Neil Young – Psychedelic Pill